LOT Polish Airlines - 70 years of Warsaw-Vienna

 Innovations on the Warsaw–Vienna route

 A special focus is placed on LOT’s pioneering achievements on this route.
-In 2004, the became the world’s first to operate the Embraer 170 in scheduled commercial service – with Vienna as part of its route network.
-Eight years later, another premiere followed: LOT became the first European airline to introduce the into service, again to Vienna for the first time.
+In 2004, the airline became the world’s first to operate the Embraer 170 in scheduled commercial service – with Vienna as part of its route network.
+Eight years later, another premiere followed: LOT became the first to introduce the into service, again to Vienna for the first time.

 This innovative strength not only demonstrates technical advances within LOT’s fleet, but also underlines the confidence in the importance of Vienna Airport as a hub within Central Europe.